telerik/reporting-docs/getting-started/installation/included-assemblies.md

 * If you target `.NET Core`, use the assemblies from the `\Bin\netcoreapp3.1` folder.
 * If you target `.NET 5`, use the assemblies from the `\Bin\net5.0` and `\Bin\net5.0-windows` folders.
 * If you target `.NET 6`, use the assemblies from the `\Bin\net6.0` and `\Bin\net6.0-windows` folders.

->important Since .NET 6 is currently available as a Preview, compiling a.NET 6 application requires you to install the latest [.NET 6 SDK](https://dotnet.microsoft.com/download/dotnet/6.0) and use [Visual Studio 2019 Preview](https://visualstudio.microsoft.com/vs/preview/).
-Alternatively, allow the `Tools/Environment/Preview Features` in Visual Studio 2019 to use the .NET SDK previews.

 ## Main Assemblies